- Written by Dr.Mehmet Demircioglu

 This check separates blood service eligibility from FUE readiness.
 It helps you decide what to verify, what to disclose, and what may need review before surgery.

 I do not advise stopping finasteride only to fit a donation date unless the whole hair loss plan has been reviewed.
 If the medicine is helping stabilize native hair behind the future transplant, an unplanned break can create unnecessary uncertainty.
-A short pause may not ruin a result, but it should be deliberate.
+A short pause may not ruin a result, but it should be deliberate and understood before the calendar changes.

 The practical distinction is this.
 Finasteride does not make transplanted grafts survive by magic.
 Its value is usually in the native hair that still surrounds the transplant.
 If that native hair keeps thinning, the transplanted hair can grow and the overall result can still look thinner with time.
 Medication history is part of surgical planning, not a small lifestyle detail.